NLeSC/Massive-PotreeConverter/README.md

 The script `mpc-merge-all` can be used to merged all the Potree-OctTrees into one but this has to be used carefully.

-You have a single massive potree octree!
-Enjoy it!

 See an example in [AHN2](http://ahn2.pointclouds.nl).

 For that web service also the following repositories where used: